LovaszAkos/AFP1_nagyprojekt/doc/System Plan.md

 # 2. Project plan
 ## 2.1 Roles and responsibilities
 ### Backend developer:
 Backend developers are responsible for developing the server-side code, they create the website's functions, and the data structures.
-They mainly use PHP codes through a framework named as Laravel.
+They mainly use PHP codes.

 ### Frontend developer:
 Frontend developers implement the visual elements that users see and interact with in the website.
 They make sure that users have no trouble navigating the website.
 They use HTML, CSS, JavaScript codes.

 ### Database developer:
 Database developers are responsible for the storage and management of the data we use in this website.
-Because of the newly used Laravel, it is much more comfortable and faster.

 ## 2.2 Team members

 - Nyeste Réka - Frontend developer
 - Nagy Zoltán - Backend developer